George Floyd protests in Minneapolis–Saint Paul: Streets cleared and curfews announced

 At daybreak on May 29, National Guard troops and Minnesota State Patrol officers began clearing people out of the area of the third police precinct station near East Lake Street and Minnehaha Avenue in Minneapolis.
 At about 6:00 a.m., patrol officers arrested CNN reporter Omar Jimenez and his camera crew as they were filming a live news report on television.
 After intervention from Walz, the crew was released an hour later.

+Later in the morning, U.S. Defense Secretary Mark Esper, General Mark Milley, and Attorney General Bill Barr privately discouraged Trump from invoking the Insurrection Act to deploy military troops to Minneapolis.

-The same day, Major-General Jon Jensen, the highest-ranking officials in the Minnesota National Guard, expressed frustration form local leaders who had not clarified aspects of the mission.
+The same day, Major-General Jon Jensen, the highest-ranking official in the Minnesota National Guard, expressed concern at local city leaders due to a lack of clarity and direction regarding the National Guard's mission after being called upon in response to the unrest.
 In the afternoon, Governor Walz imposed a state curfew for the cities of Minneapolis and Saint Paul that would run from 8:00 p.m. to 6:00 a.m. on Friday, May 29 and Saturday, May 30.
 The order prohibited travel in streets or gathering at public places.
 Frey also issued an overlapping local curfew in Minneapolis.
-Local police forces in suburban cities made plans to increase patrol to prevent property destruction and looting.
+Local police forces in suburban cities made plans to increase patrols.

 Chauvin charged but other charges pending

 In the late afternoon on May 29, Hennepin County Attorney Michael O. Freeman charged Derek Chauvin, the officer who knelt on Floyd's neck as he died, with third-degree murder and second-degree manslaughter.
-New charges for officers Lane, Kueng, and Thao, who were at the scene of Floyd's murder, remained pending.
+The charging documents summarized portions of the preliminary autopsy findings by Hennepin County Medical Examiner Andrew Baker that had not yet been released publicly in full.
+The court documents mentioned contributing factors leading up to Floyd's death in addition to the physical trauma of Chauvin's neck restraint, which added to public confusion and anger as the protests intensified.
+Some called for Baker to be fired.
+New charges for officers Lane, Kueng, and Thao, who were at the scene of Floyd's murder, also remained pending.
 Protesters who had demanded immediate murder charges against all four officers were disappointed; four days had already elapsed since Floyd's murder.
-Many protestors intensified focus on the demand for criminal charges in their messaging that day.
+Many protesters intensified focus on the demand for criminal charges in their messaging that day.

 The Target Corporation expanded its closure of stores to 73 in Minnesota with the violence not appearing to abate.
 Several thousand people rallied peacefully in Minneapolis in the afternoon, culminating in a march on to Interstate 35W where demonstrators knelt.
 The de-escalation strategy of abandoning the third precinct station the previous night, however, was said to have had little effect on quelling unrest later on Friday.
 Despite the announcement of the charge against Chauvin, protesters said they would defy curfew until all four police officers at the scene of Floyd's death were charged criminally.